Thermal response functions and second sound in graphene: Approach: Classical MD

 The interactions to describe graphene are taken from the optimized Tersoff potential reported in Ref. \cite{Lindsay:2010vb}.
 As with our previous study \cite{Schelling:2025aa}, the expressions for heat current due to Fan and coworkers \cite{Fan:2015tj} were used.
 The thermal conductivity $\kappa$ was computed according to the Green-Kubo expression,

 with the thermal conductivity formally given by taking the limit $\kappa = \lim_{\tau \rightarrow \infty} \kappa(\tau)$.
 To define the system volume $\Omega$ for the two-dimensional system, the layer spacing in graphite $c=3.35 \AA$ was used.
 For the in-plane directions, the lattice parameters were chosen to result in $T=0$K C-C bond length of $1.44$\AA, which is fairly close to the zero-stress result in Ref. \cite{Lindsay:2010vb}, but slightly expanded from the experimental value $\sim 1.42\AA$.
 All simulations were conducted at constant volume, and hence at $T=300$K, the system is under tensile stress since thermal contraction cannot occur.
 Accurate calculation of $\kappa$ requires thermal equilibration of the simulated system and large amounts of simulation data for statistical averaging.
-We used an ensemble of 640 independent calculations each with 0.292 ns of simulation data within the constant energy and volume ensemble to compute the time-averaged current-current correlation function.
-Hence, the total amount of simulation time used for averaging was 186.9 ns.
+We used an ensemble of 640 independent calculations each with 0.262 ns of simulation data within the constant energy and volume ensemble to compute the time-averaged current-current correlation function.
+Hence, the total amount of simulation time used for averaging was 167.7 ns.
 The time step for integration of the equations of motion was $0.146$ fs which was small enough to demonstrate excellent energy conservation.
 Finally, the system was chosen to have dimensions $320 \times 32$ cells along the $\bm{a}_{1}$ and $\bm{a}_{2}$ lattice vectors.
 Hence the system size comprised $N=20,480$ atoms.
 The supercell was chosen in this way such that coherent wave-like transport could be examined over long length scales without excessive computational cost.
 The supercell used was $L=68.1$ nm along the long direction.
+While we have not explored dependence of the results on transverse dimensions, we note here that the computed results at $T=300$K demonstrate the absence of sharp phonon linewidths, indicating that finite-size effects are relatively unimportant.
+Also, we note that systems with these dimensions provide reliable estimates of thermal conductivity using Green-Kubo approaches.

 In addition to requiring a large statistical ensemble, the calculation of $\kappa$ may depend somewhat on the initial equilibration period under the action of the thermostat.
 Each of the $640$ simulations in the ensemble was preceded by an independent, constant temperature equilibration period.
 In Fig. \ref{fig1}, the value of $\kappa(\tau)$ is shown as a function of the upper limit of integration $\tau$ for three different equilibration times.
 The error bars in Fig. \ref{fig1} represent the standard deviation determined over the entire ensemble.
 While there does appear to be some weak dependence on $\tau_{eq}$, for $\tau_{eq}=0.146$ns and $\tau_{eq}=0.208$ns, the results agree to within the statistical uncertainty indicated by the error bars.
 For calculation of response functions, it will be demonstrated that the results involve shorter time scales and are even less clearly dependent on $\tau_{eq}$.
 In the following, $\tau_{eq}=0.208$ns was used for all reported data.